Oracle E-Business Suite

 b.
 From the main menu, select Integrated SOA Gateway > Integration Repository

 d.
 Search for interface name "user" and select the service with internal name FND_USER_PKG

 e.
 Go to the REST Web Services tab.
-Enter the service name as "user" and click on Deploy.
+Enter the service name as "user" and select Deploy.

 Locate the REST web services and enter "user"

-Create the Oracle EBS connection from within the recipe Connections tab, or from the account connections page:
+Create the Oracle EBS connection from within the recipe Connections tab, or from the account connections page (opens new window):

 To create the connection, select Oracle E-Business Suite, fill in the fields required, and click Connect.
 At this point, Workato will make a simple “hello world” test to your Oracle EBS instance, using the REST service specified in User service name above.